soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyMilestoneRewardEntry.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
 rewardEntryHash | integer:uint32 | The identifier for the reward entry in question.
-It is important to look up the relatedDestinyMilestoneRewardEntryDefinition to get the static details about the reward, whichyou can do by looking up the milestone's DestinyMilestoneDefinition and examining theDestinyMilestoneDefinition.rewards[rewardCategoryHash].rewardEntries[rewardEntryHash] data. earned | boolean | If TRUE, the player has earned this reward. redeemed | boolean | If TRUE, the player has redeemed/picked up/obtained this reward.Feel free to alias this to &quot;gotTheShinyBauble&quot; in your own codebase.
+It is important to look up the related DestinyMilestoneRewardEntryDefinition to get the static details about the reward, which you can do by looking up the milestone's DestinyMilestoneDefinition and examining the DestinyMilestoneDefinition.rewards[rewardCategoryHash].rewardEntries[rewardEntryHash] data. earned | boolean | If TRUE, the player has earned this reward. redeemed | boolean | If TRUE, the player has redeemed/picked up/obtained this reward.
+Feel free to alias this to &quot;gotTheShinyBauble&quot; in your own codebase.

 ## Example
 ```javascript